ZoneMinder/zmNinja/ISSUE_TEMPLATE.md

+Tip: switch to preview mode to see how the issue will look like after you hit submit.

 Before you submit an issue, please make sure you fill up the template.
-Tip: switch to preview mode to see how the issue will look like after you hit submit.

-Which platform are you reporting about:
+Which platform are you reporting about (please put an x next to the platform(s) making sure there are no spaces):
-- [ ] Android
+- [] Android
-- [ ] iOS
+- [] iOS
-- [ ] Desktop
+- [] Desktop

-Are you  reporting a:
+Are you  reporting a (please put an x next to the platform(s) making sure there are no spaces):
-- [ ] Bug
+- [] Bug
-- [ ] Feature Request
+- [] Feature Request
-- [ ] Request for clarification
+- [] Request for clarification

 **The version of the app you are reporting:**